oKermorgant/duels/README.md

 The `server.cpp` is the entry point for the game server.
 The local AI should take as argument a `difficulty` parameter.
 The default values for player 1 and player 2 appear in `server.cpp` when creating players.

 Typically, AI level 0 should have no chance to win in order to let the player test their own AI.
 AI level 1 may win by chance.
 Higher difficulty AIs should actually try to win.

+## Binaries with developped games

+The `deb` folder contains Debian files to install the framework either in Ubuntu Focal or Jammy.
+It will install in `/opt/duels`.

+Available games are in `/opt/duels/games`.
+Just copy this folder to start testing your AI!